“Sisters’ Sisters” activities foster faith and friendship

-Our Queen of Apostles Chapel connects Divine Savior Holy Angels High School (DSHA) with our Province Headquarters on 100th Street in Milwaukee.
-But there are much stronger connections between the Salvatorian Sisters and the all-girls high school we sponsor.
+Our Province headquarters shares a wall with Divine Savior Holy Angels High School (DSHA) on 100th Street in Milwaukee, but there are much stronger connections between the Salvatorian Sisters and the all-girls high school we sponsor.

-Salvatorian Sisters also attend school liturgies and write special blessings for student prayer services throughout the school year.
-Receiving special blessings from the sisters reminds the student body that the Salvatorian mission to make known our Savior’s goodness and kindness still serves as the foundation for academic and extracurricular programs at DSHA.
-Our annual Salvatorian Service Award program for outgoing seniors reinforces that relationship too.
-The award recognizes students’ extraordinary service to vulnerable people during their four years at DSHA.
+There are other ways the sisters maintain a visible presence at the school.
+They often attend school liturgies and offer special blessings at student assemblies throughout the school year.
+Receiving blessings from the sisters reminds the student body that the Salvatorian mission and core values still serve as the foundation for academic and extracurricular programs at DSHA.
+Our annual Salvatorian Sisters’ Service Award to graduating seniors reinforces that relationship too.
+The award recognizes students for extraordinary service to vulnerable people during their four years at DSHA.
 We established the award in 1988 to commemorate our 1888 founding centennial.